mehdimerbah/mehdimerbah.github.io/research.md

 Introduction to Python, Bash, and Perl for bioinformatics applications.

 [**Introduction to Bash Workshop**](https://github.com/mehdimerbah/BashWorkshop) (2021)
-Workshop materials delivered at Kent State University.
+Workshop materials I delivered for HacKSU student club at Kent State University.